johngohrw/fyp-acid/README.md

 ```
 python3 app.py
 ```
-The front end can be accessed [here](https://johngohrw.github.io/fyp-acid/).
+The front end can be accessed [here](https://johngohrw.github.io/fyp-acid/) after successfully running the web-server.